daviebadger/notes/languages/programming/python/python.rst

 Ukončí násilně cyklus::

    >>> allowed_letter = ["d", "g", "o"]
-   >>> word = input("Enter word which contains only letters 'd' or 'g' or 'o': ") Enter word which contains only letters 'd' or 'g' or 'o': test
+   >>> word = input("Enter a word which contains only letters 'd' or 'g' or 'o': ") Enter a word which contains only letters 'd' or 'g' or 'o': test
    >>> for letter in word:
    ...     if letter not in allowed_letters:
    ...         print(f"Word '{word}' is not allowed")